We all want to have our content to be ranked first on Google and other search engines as Bing/Yahoo as well. But how can we do that?

 As a tip – You are probably already aware of the fact that YouTube is 2nd most popular Search Engine.
 Having said that you might appreciate the option in Google Trends – YouTube Search:

-Soovle is very-easy-to-use tool for Keyword ideas.
+Soovle is a very-easy-to-use tool for Keyword ideas.
 You can get new ideas when it comes to similar keywords.

 Have you noticed I misspell the Soovle word?
 I just could not remember the proper spelling.
 I only knew that it has something to do with solving and that there is double “o”.